THE SAILORS’ CLUB

 As a member you are entitled to book a function room for your next private, family or corporate event – from weddings to birthdays and family Christmas parties – just call our caterer to set arrangements in train.

-Come and join in Friday and Wednesday evening dinners at the Club.
+Come and join in an evening dinners at the Club.
 Enjoy a wonderful meal with friends and family while taking in the water and city skyline views.

 The Club has a variety of membership categories available.